cleverness/widget-css-classes/readme.txt

 == Changelog ==

 = 1.3.0 =
-* Change dropdown to checkboxes for multiple select
+* Feature: Change dropdown to checkboxes for multiple select
-* Option to use both defined and text input classes
+* Featute: Option to use both defined and text input classes
+* Feature: Migrate classes when predefined classes are available
 * Improvement: Do not show previously defined classes that are removed in the settings page when a widget is not updated yet
 * Fix: Only show stored classes if the field-type in the setting page is correct
+* Fix: When predefined is selected, show previous text input classes if they are defined
-* Added Dutch translation by [Jory Hogeveen at Keraweb](https://www.keraweb.nl/)
+* i18n: Added Dutch translation by [Jory Hogeveen at Keraweb](https://www.keraweb.nl/)

 = 1.2.9 =
 * Changed h2 to h1 on settings page